Ahhhh, bath time — our favourite time of the day (did you see how I slipped a “u” in there? My inner voice is British, what can I say…)

 Thus [clears throat], you really do need a baby bathtub because babies cannot sit up (or control any part of their body, for that matter) for many months.

-The advantage to newborn tubs is that you can use *most of them* in the sink and other such easy to reach places (countertop, etc.), whereas regular infant tubs need to go in the bathtub.
-If you’ve had a C-section or you have older grandparents helping you out and such, you’ll be happy to have a tub that doesn’t require bending over or kneeling on the floor.
-That’s why they’re cool.
+The advantage to newborn tubs is that you can use *most of them* in the sink and other such easy to reach places (countertop, etc.), whereas regular infant tubs need to go in the bathtub, where you will (inevitably) be down on your knees.